15 Cheap and Easy Pie Recipes

 For home cooks seeking savory fare for dinner or something sweet for dessert, pie is always a tasty choice.
-In honor of National Pie Day on Jan.
-23, here are 15 easy and frugal pie recipes.
-These recipes all call for store-bought pie crusts, but as any pie lover knows, using homemade pastry as the foundation ratchets up the savings.
+Here are 15 pie recipes that are frugal and so easy that they all call for store-bought pie crusts -- but as any pie lover knows, using homemade pastry as the foundation ratchets up the savings.

 To make this classic American comfort food, mix 1 cup sugar with 2 tablespoons flour, 2 teaspoons cinnamon, and 1 teaspoon nutmeg in a large bowl.
 Add 6 cups peeled and thinly sliced apple, and toss until all slices are lightly coated.
 Arrange apples in a 9-inch pie crust and cover with a second crust.
 Cut three or four vent lines in the top and loosely tent with aluminum foil before baking for 35 minutes at 375 degrees.
 Remove foil and bake an additional 15 to 20 minutes, or until the filling is bubbly.
 Cool on a wire rack for at least one hour.

 This Southern summer favorite can be made year-round with canned peaches.
 Drain two 16-ounce cans of sliced peaches (in juice or light syrup), saving one-third cup of liquid.
 Pour the liquid into a saucepan and add 1 cup sugar, 2 tablespoons butter, 2 tablespoons flour, and one-half teaspoon nutmeg.
 Stir over medium-low heat until the mixture thickens and bubbles.
 Remove from heat, stir in peaches, and pour the mixture into a 9-inch pie crust.
 Cover with a second crust and cut three or four vent lines.
 Bake at 400 degrees for 40 to 45 minutes, and let cool before serving.